Pesquisar

 The origin of the phrase "on the edge of one's seat" is not definitively known, but it is believed to have emerged in the early 20th century.
 The expression likely originated from the physical posture of someone who is highly engaged or excited, leaning forward and perched on the edge of their seat.
 It is often employed when discussing thrilling or suspenseful experiences, such as watching a suspense movie, attending a live performance, or following a gripping sports event.

-The suspenseful movie kept the audience on the edge of their seats until the very end.
+The latest action film features breathtaking stunts and high-speed chases that kept the audience on the edge of their seats.

 The suspense in the movie built steadily, keeping the audience on the edge of their seats.